crates/Doctor/README.md

 ```

 ```
-w        jump to first character of next word (Notations are count on a word) e        jump to last character of the currect word b        jump to first character of the current word
+w        jump to first character of next word e        jump to last character of the currect word b        jump to first character of the current word
 ```